 Usually when writing a review, I tend to structure it like this: opening paragraph of context about said film, followed by plot synopsis, my opinions and an overall summary of whether it’s worth a watch.
 In the case of Horns, the new movie from French director Alexandre Aja (best known for recent remakes of The Hills Have Eyes and Piranha), any constructive criticism flies out the window straight away.
 It’s a train wreck of a movie that tries to fit into as many genres as possible and ends up fitting into none – I have no idea who this film is aimed at (horror fans?
-Twi-hards?), but it seems unlikely they’ll walk away from it feeling anything other than bemused disappointment.
+Twi-hards?), but it seems unlikely that any audience member will walk away from it feeling anything other than bemused disappointment.

-Based on a novel by Joe Hill, the son of Stephen King, Horns stars Daniel Radcliffe as a man accused of raping and murdering his girlfriend (an underutilized Juno Temple) following a messy breakup.
-Just like in Gone Girl, everybody in the town presumes he’s guilty and he’s continuously harassed by local news media who want him to confess to them- another similarity being the unrealistic number of local journalists working in such a small town.
+Based on a novel by Joe Hill, the son of Stephen King, Horns stars Daniel Radcliffe as a man accused of raping and murdering his girlfriend (an under utilised Juno Temple) following a messy breakup.
+Just like in Gone Girl, everybody in the town presumes he’s guilty and he’s continuously harassed by local news media who want him to confess to them.
 Unlike Gone Girl, he grows giant devil horns on the side of his temple (a massive coincidence considering how religious his girlfriend was) which are only visible to those who aren’t wearing a crucifix around their neck.
 These horns also make non-believers commit acts of sin and confess to whatever prejudices they may hold, not entirely unlike the green clarinet sketch in That Mitchell and Webb Look.
 Soon, his family and friends are telling him how much they despise him and he sets out on a one man mission to prove his innocence to a community that doesn’t want to hear what he’s got to say.

-The majority of the laughs (and in the final fifteen minutes, the majority of the times when you feel like flipping the bird at the screen) derive from the heavy handedness of the biblical metaphors used here.
+The majority of the laughs derive from the heavy handedness of the biblical metaphors used here.
 Anybody who has seen Se7en knows that the seven deadly sins didn’t originate from the bible, yet that hasn’t stopped filmmakers trying to use them as biblical concepts; although we do see variations on gluttony and pride, the only sin that Aja is interested in showing us is lust.
 The sight of Daniel Radcliffe’s horns seem to turn everybody in the town to sex maniacs, with bizarre (and irrelevant to the plot) interludes involving bystanders discussing everything from “black cocks” to “whacking off” over murder victims.